 The degree of recovery correlates somewhat to the type of tuck you’ve had.
-However, tummy tucks are major surgeries and involve a good deal of tissue excision and muscle repositioning.
+However, tummy tucks are major surgeries and involve a good deal of tissue excision and muscle re-positioning.
 This creates tissue trauma and requires recovery time.
-Patients will need to rest for at least two weeks, and may need up to six weeks for more extensive tucks.
+Patients will need to rest for around two weeks, and may need up to six weeks before returning to full gym activities.

 You’ll need to arrange help around the house, as you won’t be able to lift more than just a couple pounds.
 Any lifting of more weight or strenuous exercise will need to wait for at least six weeks.
 You will have soreness along your incisions for weeks, and this can stretch to months in some cases.

 Risks of Abdominoplasty

 Abdominoplasty is major surgery, and involves the same risks as any surgery: